-- 1. In displaying acceptable behaviour, students are to: - 1.1 Use their abilities and talents to gain maximum learning benefits from their school experiences; - 1.2 Contribute to a climate of mutual trust and respect conducive to effective learning, personal development, and social living; - 1.3 Co-operate fully with everyone authorized by the District to provide education programs and other services; - 1.4 Comply with all applicable federal, provincial and municipal laws, and the rules of the District and school; - 1.5 Account to their teachers for their conduct; - 1.6 Attend school regularly and punctually; - 1.7 Use non-violent means to resolve conflict; - 1.8 Treat all other students and staff with dignity, respect and fairness at all times; - 1.9 Contribute to a learning environment that is free from physical, emotional, and social abuse; - 1.10 Take appropriate measures to help those in need; and - 1.11 Demonstrate honesty and integrity.
+- 1. In displaying acceptable behaviour, students are to: - 1.1 Use their abilities and talents to gain maximum learning benefits from their school experiences; - 1.2 Contribute to a climate of mutual trust and respect conducive to effective learning, personal development, and social living; - 1.3 Co-operate fully with everyone authorized by the District to provide education programs and other services; - 1.4 Comply with all applicable federal, provincial and municipal laws, and the rules of the District and school; - 1.5 Account to their teachers for their conduct; - 1.6 Attend school regularly and punctually; - 1.7 Use non-violent means to resolve conflict; - 1.8 Treat all other students and staff with dignity, respect and fairness at all times; - 1.9 Contribute to a learning environment that is free from physical, emotional, and social abuse; - 1.10 Take appropriate measures to help those in need: - 1.11 Demonstrate honesty and integrity; and

-- 2. Students are accountable for demonstrating respect for: - 2.1 Authority; - 2.2 Others and their property; - 2.3 School property, equipment and textbooks; and - 2.4 Differences in ethnicity, race, religion, sexual orientation, gender identity or expression. - 3.
+- 1.12 Comply with all school and District rules related to the use of personal digital devices as per Administrative Procedure 145 Use of Personal Digital Devices (PDDs). - 2.
+Students are accountable for demonstrating respect for: - 2.1 Authority; - 2.2 Others and their property; - 2.3 School property, equipment and textbooks; and - 2.4 Differences in ethnicity, race, religion, sexual orientation, gender identity or expression. - 3.
 Students are prohibited from engaging in unacceptable behaviour, whether it occurs within the school building, during the school day, during school related activities or by electronic means.